-I previously worked for Quickbase, a no code / low code, PaaS platform.
-With Quickbase you can build apps through which you can store, track, report data.
+I previously worked for Quickbase, a no-code / low-code, PaaS platform.
+With Quickbase you can build apps through which you can store, track, and report data.
 During my time at Quickbase, I was involved in a project called Platform insights.
-Through this project, administrators were able to collect insights on the usage of their applications.
+Through this project, administrators were able to collect insights into the usage of their applications.

 Administrators of apps built through Quickbase often felt lost and confused when it came to dealing with information about app users.
 Administrators could not easily identify inactive users.
 Nor could they identify when they needed to upgrade their platform because of an increase in active users.
 The end result was that these administrators were stuck with expensive plans that they did not understand, and were consequently frustrated.

-App administrators wanted increased visibility and transparency.
-They wanted insights regarding their app usage.
-This would help them minimize their costs.
+App admins wanted increased visibility and transparency of their app.
+They wanted a centralized place to view their app insights.
+This would also help them minimize their costs.

-The first page is the dashboard that shows overall usage in a gauge chat and the second page is the drilldown to get more information.
+The product manager, lead developer, and I had a whiteboard session where we came up with two page wireframes.
+The first page is the dashboard that shows overall usage in a gauge chat and the second page is the drill down to get more information.

 I made a list of all the challenges as questions, and started answering each of them through in-depth research and surveys.

 Brand colors were used for the gauge charts.
 The colors were also grouped based on information.
-For example, app-based information was displayed in one color while user-based information was displayed in another.
-These were chosen to avoid overwhelming the dashboard with multiple colors.
-These colors were also checked to make sure they passed the color contrast ratio with the background for accessibility.
+For example, app-based information was displayed in one color while user-based information was displayed in another to prevent visual clutter.
+Moreover, the colors were assessed for compliance with color contrast ratio standards against the background to ensure accessibility.

 Here's the final design of Page one

-5. How do we show all the data together in one single page?
+5. How do we show all the data together on one single page?

-A competitor analysis was done to see what other products in the market use the drill-down page in their platform.
+I did a competitor analysis to see what other products in the market use the drill-down page in their platform.

-6. The timeline graph can show only three apps or usage at a time to improve page performance.
-How do we let the users know that they can check only three at a time?
+7. How do we let users know that they can see only three apps or users at a time?